securitymechanics.net

 Autonomous Detection and Response

-Status: Under Development | Roadmap
+Status: Under Active Development | Roadmap

 Capabilities: ADR aims to further enhance the capabilities of XDR by incorporating more advanced artificial intelligence (AI) and machine learning (ML) technologies to automate threat detection, analysis, and response processes even more effectively.

 Enhanced Automation: ADR will leverage AI and ML to automate the entire threat lifecycle, from detection to remediation, reducing the need for human intervention.
+The advanced MSSP will have 24x7 humans working alongside AI analysts by 2026.

 Proactive Threat Hunting: ADR systems will be capable of proactively identifying potential threats before they can cause harm, using predictive analytics and behavioral analysis.